 Day - automatically expires if not executed on the day the order was places.
 A day ends at 00:00 UTC time.

 Good-Till-Date/Time - automatically expires at the specified date and time.

 Fill-Or-Kill - must be executed immediately in its entirety; otherwise the entire order will be cancelled (i.e., no partial execution of the order is allowed).

 Immediate-Or-Cancel - must be executed immediately.
-Any part of an IOC order that cannot be filled immediately will be canceled.
+Any part of an IOC order that cannot be filled immediately will be cancelled.

 Note: to find out how to cancel your order, please proceed to How to cancel my orders.